mhbeals/MemeTracker/README.md

 ### Use

-Run release candidate on Windows or open source in Visual Studio.
+Run release candidate on Windows or open source in Visual Studio with an individual input

+OR

+Use script and batch file creator (python) to run a sequence of files